maumac/COURSERA_GETTING_AND_CLEANING_DATA/README.md

 ########### WORK ########################
+# This is the part where the work actually take place using the functions.
-# Get the datasets with an appropriate activity name and descriptive variable
+# First we get both data sets.
+Each observation include an appropiate activity name and
-# names
+# each variable a descriptive names.
 train_set <- get_the_set(file_train_set)
 test_set <- get_the_set(file_test_set)

-# Merge the databases keeping all their rows
+# Once we have the datasets, we simply merge the databases keeping all their rows
 merged_data <- rbind(test_set, train_set)

-# Extract only the measurements of the mean and standard deviation
+# This is the cleaning process that will only select those variables that contain
+# means or standard deviations.
 means_stds <- grep("mean|std|Activity|Subject|Dataset",
                    names(merged_data), value = T)
 means_stds_data <- merged_data[ ,means_stds]

+# From the previous dataset we will create first a data set that arrages the varaibles
-# Second independent tidy data set with average of each variable for each
+# according suject and contains only the average value for each variable.
+# Afterwards we will create a second data set that arranges the variables according
-# activity and each subject (ordering the means_stds_data)
+# activity and contains only the average values for each variable.
+# Finally the datasets are merged to create a tidy data set.
 averages_by_subject <- get_averages_by_subject(means_stds_data)
 averages_by_activity <- get_averages_by_activity(means_stds_data)
 merged_averages <- rbind(averages_by_activity, averages_by_subject)